isomerpages/sportsg-corp/media-centre/media-release/_posts/2016-12-08-post-CoachSG to enhance and support the development of capabilities and standards in coaching.md

 The second enhancement of the NROC is in the review of the sequence of courses within the SG-Coach Framework.
 Coaches will now be able to enroll in required certification courses based on course availability and their interests rather than a prescribed, sequential order.

-For more information on NROC, please go to [https://www.sportsingapore.gov.sg/athletes-coaches/coaches-corner/national-registry-of-coaches](https://www.sportsingapore.gov.sg/athletes-coaches/coaches-corner/national-registry-of-coaches)
+For more information on NROC, please go to [National Registry of Coaches](https://www.sportsingapore.gov.sg/athletes-coaches/coaches-corner/national-registry-of-coaches)